Extreme Canyoning on the South Side of El Yunque

 This is what seemed to be the half-way point of our trek.
-Here, some brave people jumped off one rock that had to be a 30-foot drop.
+Here, some brave people jumped off one rock that had to be a 40-foot drop.
 This was optional — Ray and I chose not to do it, but the people that did it thought it was terrifying and exhilarating at the same time!

 After spending a little while enjoying these waterfalls, it was time to get back to work.
 Next stop: Petroglyphs!

 Getting to the petroglyphs required some more difficult scrambling over boulders, but it was so worth it!
 We had heard about these petroglyphs years ago, but info about their location was sketchy, and we didn’t really know where/how to find them.
 Well, now we do!

 From what I have read, this swaddled infant type of design is very old — presumably from around 350AD to 750AD, pre-dating the Carib Indians — and pretty unusual to find in Puerto Rico.

 Final Destination: Lajas Falls

 The rest of the trek was similar — climb, scramble, jump, float, then stop to enjoy the beauty, and repeat.
 All along the way, Ricky and the other guides were helping us.
 There were times we actually climb up their bodies to get to the top of some of the boulders.
 Stepping on knees and shoulders, grabbing out-stretched feet, legs or arms.